ChiaraDM/bright_network_work_sample/README.md

 # bright_network_work_sample

+Pathfinding algorithm.

-Pathfinding algorithm to create a path on a 2D-grid that contains a starting point (x,y), a delivery point (x,y) and a number of obstacles.
+Create a path on a 2D-grid that contains a starting point (x,y), a delivery point (x,y) and a number of obstacles.
 It is possible to navigate to any of the adjacent squares (even diagonally), as long as the squares are inbound and do not contain an obstacle.